-Email housing@edmonds.edu with your name, room number and the specific problem.
-You can also contact the front desk with the information.
+Email housing@edmonds.edu with your name, room number, and the specific problem.
 If it is an emergency requiring immediate attention (such as leaking water, broken windows, damaged locks on front doors, etc.) call the Housing Office, or the RA on duty for your building, as soon as you discover it.